chloeolson/react-resume-builder/README.md

 # React Resume Builder

 This repo builds my resume on the web which can then be saved to a pdf.
 Feel free to modify this and use it for your own resume.
-To change the data just update the `data.tsx` file :)
+To change the data just update the `resume.json` file.
+To change the formatting look to `index.css`.

 ### Example Output